bpander/motherboard/README.md

 ### Responsive Attributes

-Attributes can be flagged as `responsive` if their values should change depending on browser state.
+Attributes can be flagged as `responsive` if their values should change depending on the current media.

-#### JS
+**JS**
 ```js
 var MCarousel = M.element('m-carousel', function (proto, base) {